 (1) ERCOT shall prepare the TPIT report using data supplied by each TSP, or its Designated Agent.

-(2) ERCOT shall update the TPIT report with updated information provided through the SSWG case build and SSWG case update process.
+(2) ERCOT shall update the TPIT report with updated information provided through the SSWG case build or SSWG update process.

-(3) ERCOT shall publish the TPIT report on the ERCOT website coincident with posting the most recent SSWG case build or SSWG case update on the Market Information System (MIS) Secure Area.
+(3) ERCOT shall publish the TPIT report on the ERCOT website on a triannual basis.